 I added berries to mine (blackberries and blueberries to be specific) because I am still trying to make up for 1.5 more or less berry-less years in SE Asia.
 So these days I am eating my weight in berries many times over.

 Another added bonus of these scones is that half of the flour in them is whole wheat flour.
 Berries plus whole wheat flour just screams healthy, right?
+I know you agree.

 Anyway, this is now the third healthier breakfast recipe I am posting since we are back in Canada (4th if you count in a smoothie).
 I think I am starting to become predictable here.
 Time to break up the routine.
+Soon.
+Just not now.

 - 1 cup all-purpose flour

 - ¾ - 1 cup berries I used fresh blue and black berries

 Combine both flours, sugar, baking powder and salt in a large bowl.
 With a pastry blender (or fork) cut in cold butter until crumbly.
 Make a well in the center.

 In a small bowl beat egg until frothy.
 Add milk.
 Pour into well and stir everything with a fork to make a soft dough.